 But back to sunnier times, the ale is Hawthorn, the wine list visits France and Spain and lunch represents a significant upgrade from a 7-11 sanga.
 Croquettes are deep fried missiles concealing an explosive lava of ham flecked molten cheese, and a pretty plate of raw kingfish ‘ceviche’, (our Mexican pals insist on the air quote distinction) is jazzed up with ruby grapefruit and shaved fennel.
 It’s a win for spice wusses –no kick to the pants of acid lime and chilli here.

-Young-gun chef Michael Fox clearly has skills, but he suffers from a touch of fancy-ingredient-syndrome.
+The kitchen suffers from a touch of fancy-ingredient-syndrome.
 Squid ink tagliatelle is the trophy wife of the chilli, clam and garlic vongole – all looks and no character, and an almost marzipan-flavoured shellfish mayo sinks a dish of roasted prawns without a trace.
 Having said that, the whole flash-fried quail’s eggs are all golden crunch and mellow yolky pop.

 Bypass anything truffle infused for the traditional gear like a meaty rabbit terrine studded with capers, and you’re sitting pretty.